wp-plugins/backup-guard/README.txt

 <p>Schedule your backup tasks to be performed automatically by your server.
 Your scheduled backups can also be customized and get uploaded to clouds.</p>

 <h4>Customization (PRO)</h4>
 <p>Any backup task can be fully customized.
-You choose the files/folders to backup, whether to backup database, clouds to upload to and more.</p>
+You choose the files/folders to back up, whether to backup database, clouds to upload to and more.</p>

 <h4>Background Mode (PRO)</h4>
 <p>When background mode is active, your backup/restore process will consume less CPU resources and therefore allow them to be used by other processes.</p>